 - Do errors or downtime impact customer service costs?

 By having a full view of your system's performance, UI, infrastructure issues, and codebase, you and your team will be able to decide on system modernization strategy.

 Now is time to use all the data you've gathered and choose a modernization strategy.

-Of course, if you're working with a software development company, they'll assess your system and suggest the best-fitting approach.
+Of course, if you're working with an experienced software development services provider, they'll assess your system and suggest the best-fitting approach.
 Still, it's always better to get acquainted with all the options.